Ríos to Rivers putting on the Río Baker for the 5 day trip to the Pacific Ocean.

 Los Escualos and Ríos to Rivers Featured on Chilean National TV

-On Sunday evening 9/27/15, millions of Chileans watched a 25 minute documentary about the Escualos Kayak Club and their trip down the Grand Canyon with Rios to Rivers!
+Millions of Chileans watched a 25 minute documentary about the Escualos Kayak Club and their trip down the Grand Canyon with Rios to Rivers!
 The film, which aired on TVN, (Televisión Nacional de Chile) delves into the young kayakers role in protecting their imperiled rivers and the lessons they learned while running the Grand Canyon, and meeting with energy experts, ecologists, politicians and dam builders.

 When we first met the young kayakers of the Escualos Kayak Club and saw the love and joy the endangered Río Baker gave them; our hearts were broken.
 The Baker was slated to be dammed and there seemed little hope of changing this fact.
 Over the last few years through the dedication of many NGOs, the tireless work of countless volunteers, and support from individuals, including you, the Baker and nearby Pascua rivers run free, for now.